 246 Philosophy of Religion

 Explores the philosophy of religion, including different concepts of God with emphasis on the Judeo-Christian tradition; arguments for the existence of God; classical and modern challenges to belief in God.
 Issues such as "life after death" miracles, religious experience, and the concept of prayer may also be discussed.
 Credit will be granted for only one of RELS 246 or PHIL 240.
 Cross-listed as PHIL 245.
 Three credits.
-Not offered 2024-2025.
+Not offered 2025-2026.

 254 Islam

 This course introduces students to the emergence of the Islamic tradition with the aim of understanding a) its place in the Near Eastern religious and geo-political context: b) its reception by contemporaries, especially Christians of the 7th-9th centuries; and c) the teachings of its seminal texts, especially the Qur'an.
 Particular attention is given to those sections of the Qur'an that reflect the Jewish and Christian theological environment within which the text emerged.
 Credit will be granted for only one of RELS 254 or RELS 370.
 Three credits.
-Not offered 2024-2025.
+Offered 2025-2026.

 261 Islam and Film

 Students will gain a critical understanding of film as an artifact of culture and a powerful medium of religious and cultural expression in Muslim contexts.
 Students encounter themes such as religion and politics, marriage and family, youth, society, sexuality, ritual and devotion, Islamic law, community, and ethics, and engage critically in their cinematic representations.
 The course is based primarily on foreign films with English subtitles and provides a foundation for further study of Islamic traditions.
 Three credits.
-Not offered 2024-2025.
+Not offered 2025-2026.

 265 Introduction to the Gospels